mailpace/outgoer/README.md

 and more!

-Outgoer is simple to setup, lives entirely inside your network, and speaks the same SMTP your apps use today.
+Outgoer is simple to setup, lives inside your network, and speaks the same SMTP your apps use today.

 # How it works

-1. Deploy Outgoer on your own network
+1. Deploy Outgoer on your network
 2. Add your 3rd party SMTP and API credentials to Outgoer
 3. Point your Application emails at Outgoer's SMTP address
 4. Outgoer does the rest!